vocdoni/docs/src/manager/push-notifications-api.md

 ## API

-The notifications API is used to generate user tokens that can be useful for certain circunstances.
+The notifications API is used to generate user tokens that can be useful for certain circumstances.

 Available by default under `/notifications`